 The Annual Golf Tournament is put on by the Golf Tournament Committee with the goal of raising money to support CNTA’s various efforts to pursue our mission, vision, and value.

-The Savannah River Safety Summit will take place on August 27, 2018, at the Savannah Rapids Pavilion in Martinez, GA.
-The day-long Summit will feature a welcome address, a keynote speaker, 4 sessions focused on nuclear safety and transportation, a Safety Expo with networking opportunities, door prizes, and more.
+The Savannah River Safety Summit is a day-long event that features a welcome address, a keynote speaker, 4 sessions focused on nuclear safety and transportation, a Safety Expo with networking opportunities, door prizes, and more.

 “This is a great way for the CSRA community to become more aware of safety practices on our DOE site, learn how area nuclear facilities maintain a healthy safety culture, and enjoy learning about some of our local companies that provide safety products and services,” said Tim Griffin, ETEBA Executive Director and a member of the Summit’s planning committee.